Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_01_01_CloudConcepts/Chapter_01_01_Cloud_Concepts.md

-17:35 What is Cloud Computing?
-18:19 Evolution of Cloud Hosting
-21:13 What is Amazon?
-22:46 What is AWS?
-25:28 What is a Cloud Service Provider (CSP)?
-27:24 Landscape of CSPs
-30:05 Gartner Magic Quadrant for Cloud
-33:28 AWS Services Preview
-34:52 Evolution of Computing
-40:00 Types of Cloud Computing
-44:53 Cloud Computing Deployment Models

 # 1 What is Cloud Computing?

 cloud computing is the practice of using a network of remote servers hosted on the internet to store manage and process data rather than a local server or personal computer